localstack/docs/content/en/user-guide/chaos-engineering/route53-failover/index.md

 [`awslocal`](https://github.com/localstack/awscli-local) wrapper script.
 To read extensively about the FIS service, please refer to the dedicated [documentation page](/user-guide/aws/fis/) and [here](/user-guide/aws/route53/) for Route53.

-In this simple example we have an AWS-based architecture with an active-primary and passive-standby setup.
+In this example we have an AWS-based architecture with an active-primary and passive-standby setup.
 Route53 directs traffic to the primary region, which handles product-related requests via API Gateway and Lambda functions, with data stored in a DynamoDB.
 In case of primary region failure, Route53 switches to the standby region, which is kept in sync through a replication Lambda function.
 We can better visualize it with the diagram: